ernestwong1027/ernestwong1027/README.md

-## I'm a IB Student and Part-time Developer!
+## I'm an IB Student and Part-time Developer!

 - 🔭 I'm interested in fintech and edtech
 - 🌱 Recent achievement: Achieved 75/75 on the 2021 CCC and qualified for the 2021 CCO